Pope Francis gifts relics from the True Cross to King Charles III for the Coronation - Catholic Bishops' Conference

 The Cross of Wales is a processional cross presented by King Charles III as a centenary gift to the Church in Wales.

-The relics, that will be set into the silver cross, are two small wooden splinters from the cross on which Christ was crucified.
+The relics, set into the silver cross, are two small wooden splinters from the cross on which Christ was crucified.

 Archbishop Mark O’Toole, the Catholic Archbishop of Cardiff and Bishop of Menevia, said: